awpala/my-omscs-notes/cs-6290/08-reorder-buffer.md

   ⋮
 ```

 Consider the program shown above.
 Here, the branch `BEQ ...` in instruction `I2` *can* be predicted, however, it takes a long time (i.e., `40` cycles) to detect a misprediction.
-In the meantime, instruction `I3` is fetched as usual (i.e., the branch is taken), and intruction `I3` subsequently completes execution; in this case, register `R3`'s result is already written.
+In the meantime, instruction `I3` is fetched as usual (i.e., the branch is taken), and instruction `I3` subsequently completes execution; in this case, register `R3`'s result is already written.

 However, once a misprediction of the branch is detected (i.e., `40` to` 50` cycles later), the expected behavior of the program is such as if the instruction `I3` were never executed in the first place, but rather commence with fetching instructions beginning from `Label` (i.e., `DIV`).
 But that becomes impossible, because `R3` has already been updated by that point, and therefore instruction `I1` is using the unintended/incorrect value for its operand `R3`.